cintnguyen/first-auth-imageboard/README.md

 Unleash your creativity with Image Board! 🎨 A full-stack app that lets you dive into a world of endless inspiration where every image tells a story.
 Upload, like, and explore curated boards to spark your imagination.
 Join the community today and be part of the visual revolution!

-Check it out and let me know your thoughts! - X To demo a fully populated site, feel free to use these login credentials:
+Check it out and let me know your thoughts! - https://myimageboard.onrender.com/ To demo a fully populated site, feel free to use these login credentials:

-Email: cindy@gmail.com
+- Email: cindy@gmail.com
-Password: testing
+- Password: testing

 ## Tech Used:
 - Javascript, Node.js, Express, MongoDB, Passport, HTML, CSS